Red-hot Bongonda propels Onuachu’s Genk past K.V Kortrijk | Goal.com

 In the 25th minute, Onuachu came close to scoring after heading a rebound from Daniel Munoz’s initial effort against the crossbar.

-The Nigeria international, who was eyeing his 15th goal of the season came close again just before the hour mark, forcing a save from Ilic thanks to a cross from Bogonda.
+The Nigeria international, who was eyeing his 15th goal of the season, came close again just before the hour mark, forcing a save from Ilic thanks to a cross from Bongonda.

 Few chances came the way of Kortrijk, nevertheless, they were unable to get past the solid backline of the Smurfs while goalkeeper Danny Vukovic also put up a commendable showing.

-12 minutes from full time, Bongonda guaranteed all three points for the hosts when he curled over the Guys’ wall a beautiful freekick that was unstoppable for Ilic.
+Some 12 minutes from full-time, Bongonda guaranteed all three points for the hosts when he curled a beautiful freekick over the Guys’ wall that was unstoppable for Ilic.

-With that strike, the former Belgium youth international has now scored 11 goals from his last 13 fixtures which propelled Genk to the second position in the log after garnering 34 points from 17 games – two points below leaders Club Brugge who host Gent on Sunday.
+With that strike, the former Belgium youth international has now scored 11 goals from his last 13 fixtures, which propelled Genk to the second position on the log after garnering 34 points from 17 games – two points below leaders Club Brugge who host Gent on Sunday.

-25-year-old Bogonda alongside Onuachu and Cote d’Ivoire midfielder Eboue Kouassi were in action from start to finish.
-Whereas, Cyriel Dessers was an unused substitute.
+The 25-year-old Bongonda alongside Onuachu and Cote d’Ivoire midfielder Eboue Kouassi were in action from start to finish, whereas, Cyriel Dessers was an unused substitute.

-For the visitors, Comoros Island’s Faiz Selemani, Ghanaian striker Eric Ocansey and Belgian striker of Congolese origin Ilombe Mboyo were involved for the whole duration with Senegalese star Pape Habib Gueye making way for Michiel Jonckheere in the 61st minute.
+For the visitors, Comoros' Faiz Selemani, Ghanaian striker Eric Ocansey and Belgian striker of Congolese origin Ilombe Mboyo were involved for the duration with Senegalese star Pape Habib Gueye making way for Michiel Jonckheere in the 61st minute.

 Mali's Sambou Sissoko was an unused substitute while Gambia's Muhammed Badamosi was not listed for the encounter.

-Genk host Waasland-Beveren on December 27 while Gent will be hoping to return to winning ways when they welcome Gent to the Guldensporenstadion a day earlier.
+Genk host Waasland-Beveren on December 27 while Kortrijk will be hoping to return to winning ways when they welcome Gent to the Guldensporenstadion a day earlier.